 Your order through AtariVCS.com is an offer to Atari to agree on the delivery of the ordered merchandise including clothing and hardware (the “Product(s)”) in exchange for the listed price.

 When you place an order on AtariVCS.com, we will send you a message confirming receipt of your order and containing the details of your order (the “Order Confirmation”).
 The Order Confirmation is acknowledgement that we have received your order but does not confirm acceptance of your offer to enter into an agreement.

 In the case of hardware, we only accept your offer, and conclude the transaction for an item ordered by you, when we ship the hardware to you and send an e-mail confirming to you that we've shipped the product to you (the "Dispatch Confirmation").
 If your order is shipped in more than one package, you may receive a separate Dispatch Confirmation for each package, and each Dispatch Confirmation and corresponding shipment will conclude a separate contract of sale between us for the hardware specified in that Dispatch Confirmation.
 Any hardware delivered to you remains property of Atari until payment has been fully made.

 Payment processing related to merchandise and/or Hardware purchased on AtariVCS.com may be performed by either Atari directly or by a third-party payment processor depending on the type of payment method used.
 In any case, delivery of merchandise as well as hardware is performed by AtariVCS LLC or an affiliate.
 You authorize us to charge your credit card for any direct purchases.
 In order to facilitate payment, we will share your credit card information and related personal information with the designated credit card payment processor.
 This information is shared solely for the purpose of collecting payment.

-Atari warrant its products in accordance with the Warranty Terms and Conditions at https://atari.com/pages/warranty.
+Atari warrants its Atari VCS, Hardware and Accessories in accordance with the Warranty Terms and Conditions at https://atari.com/pages/warranty.